noureldien/phd_thesis_template/README.md

 # PhD Thesis Template - Tips & Tricks
+- This template is not mandatory.
+According to Prof. Dr. Cees Snoek, UvA does not dictate what your thesis should look like, only the title page needs to comply to precise standards.
 - If you prefer to import from overleaf.com, here is the [public link](https://www.overleaf.com/read/dhjssjhhymmr)
 - Your starting point is `thesis.tex`
 - You can customize the style in `styles.tex`